 Read More: 'I'm No Stranger to The Rain' and Nine Other Keith Whitley Classics

 A Legendary Song No Matter Who Sings It

 Perhaps the biggest testament to this love song, besides its simplicity and Whitley vouching for it, is its undeniable presence in the music world.
 As mentioned, Krauss' version rose to amazing success in spite of almost no publicity and the song's relatively recent success prior.

 Perhaps that's why CMT ranked it No. 12 on the list of the 100 Greatest Love Songs.
 Whatever the case, "When You Say Nothing At All" really proves the point that a good song is a good song no matter who sings it.
-Of course, it doesn't hurt when the likes of Keith Whitley, Alison Krauss and Sara Evans perform it.
+Of course, it doesn't hurt when the likes of Whitley, Krauss and Evans perform it.